Weekly Cantata

 This 16th Sunday after Trinity seems to be “chorale Sunday” for Bach.
 His cantatas for this Sunday (161, 95, 8, and 27) either contain a high number of chorales, or are centered around an important chorale.
 Read for example about the four (!) chorales in Cantata 95 Christus, der ist mein Leben from 1723 in this blog post.
 Already in 1716, in Weimar, Bach put great emphasis on the chorale in the first cantata he ever wrote for this Sunday, Cantata 161 Komm, du süße Todesstunde.

 Why this stress on chorales?
 In his book about Anna Magdalena Bach, David Yearsley suggests it has something to do with widows.
 The Bible story for this Sunday is the Resurrection of the Widow of Nain’s son.
-Based on contemporary sermons, Yearsley concludes that this 16th Sunday after Trinity was seen as some sort of National Widow Day, and wonders why no Bach scholar ever discusses this in relation to these cantatas.
+Based on sermons from Bach’s time, Yearsley concludes that this 16th Sunday after Trinity was seen as some sort of National Widow Day, and wonders why no Bach scholar ever discusses this in relation to these cantatas.
 On page 207 of his book, he says: “Even by Bachian standards, this group of cantatas is dense with chorales, the singing of which was one crucial way for widows to make their lives bearable; melodies and texts buttressed single women’s emotional well-being and held off melancholy.”

 The crucial role the chorale Herzlich tut mich verlangen nach einem sel’gen End (My heart is filled with longing to pass away in peace) plays in Cantata 161 Komm, du süße Todesstunde from 1716 brings me to Part II of my review of the All Souls production by the Netherlands Bach Society in the Fall of 2019, guest-directed by Alex Potter.
 (Part I is here).
 That program included the absolute best performance of Cantata 161 I have ever heard.
 Unfortunately, none of the performances were recorded.